Ozempic and Mounjaro are both popular injectable medications used to treat blood sugar levels in adults with type 2 diabetes.

 Losing weight can help improve both insulin resistance and blood sugar levels.
 Sometimes this makes your insulin or other diabetes medications unnecessary.

-However, you may be able to lower your insulin needs or stop taking insulin completely if you’ve lost a significant amount of weight and your blood sugars are in great control.
+However, you may be able to lower your insulin needs or stop taking insulin completely if you’ve lost a significant amount of weight and your blood sugars are very well managed.

-This will only apply to people who have type 2 diabetes, as people with type 1 diabetes are insulin-dependent for life.
+This will only apply to people who have type 2 diabetes, as people with type 1 diabetes must take insulin for life.